Chapter 1: Reunions

 He never felt too well around Hazel's friends, mostly because they've been involved in the incident that killed his sister.
-Unlike Hazel, he holded a grudge against the BIS members, especially Ares –when he was alive- and Myona.
+Unlike Hazel, he still held a grudge against the BIS members, especially Ares –when he was alive- and Myona.

 Hazel smiled, trying to make everyone feel comfortable.
-"Well, let's go to dinning room.
+"Well, let's go to dining room.
 Dinner's almost ready"

-The grown-ups stared at each other, as if they hadn't been in contact for a while.
+The grown-ups stared at each other, clueless.
 It was as if they found themselves naked after the kids left.
 So much exposure in front of people you hadn't seen in a while…

 "How's your arm doing now, Cage?", Hazel asked with a smile, trying to break that icy atmosphere.